 If your application meets all the requirements, you will receive a letter that explains when your patent will be granted.
-Normally this won’t occur before three months, in order to give people a chance to make comments.
+Usually, this won’t occur before three months, to give people a chance to make comments.

 It’s at this point that the advantages of a well-drafted specification become clear.
 A good specification should provide a number of ways in which the examiner’s objections can be overcome.
 If you have a poorly drafted specification, it may be impossible to amend the specification to meet the requirements of the UK Patents Act.

-If your application meets all the requirements in the Patents Act 1977 and Patents Rules 2007, the Intellectual Property Office will grant your patent, publish your application in its final form and send you a certificate.
-(Hurrayyy!!
-Partayyyy!!)
+If your application meets all the requirements of the Patents Act 1977 and Patents Rules 2007; the Intellectual Property Office will grant your patent, publish your application in its final form and send you a certificate.

 A UK patent gives owner rights of an invention for up to 20 years – yet only if the patent is kept in force by paying renewal fees every year.
 If the fees are not paid, your patent rights will end.

 The twenty-year patent protection period may be broken down into two periods, one of an initial five and another of fifteen to allow for better understanding on how patents are granted.
 Once you’ve applied for a patent, you or your company are provided with an exclusive license to work on a new invention for five years, starting from your date of filing the application.
 After the completion of first five years, you will need to apply annually to renew the patent protection for the next fifteen years.
 Patent rights and protection provide complete monopoly over a market for a sufficient time for inventors to reap the benefits of their efforts to the maximum.